 About ChemoTactics

-ChemoTactics was founded in 2013 by structural biologists and pharmacologists at UC San Diego.
+ChemoTactics was founded in 2013 by chemokine structural biologists and pharmacologists at UC San Diego.
 Our mission is to provide the chemokine research community with affordable high-quality chemokine reagents.
+We aim to create novel tools and assays to enable our customers to develop the next generation of advanced therapeutics.

 Research Institutes using Our Chemokines